 The Bottom Line

 You can theme an entire week-long (or longer) London holiday around Harry Potter that will incorporate some of the city’s major attractions that you’d want to see anyway.
 We had such a great time that we’ll likely go back and do it all again next year.

 But, always remember that you can buy Harry Potter gear online from the official Warner Bros. shop.

 Have questions?
-Am I missing something from the above list?
+Am I missing a Harry Potter London experience from the above list?
 Let us know!